lonelylingoes/p_reid/README.md

-This repository contains some Implementations of papers which resarch on person re-identification.
+This repository contains some projects which resarch on person re-identification.